 - As of January 2013, Atherton had a total population of 6,893.
 According to census data, Atherton shrunk by four percent from 2000 to 2012.
-While ABAG predicts Atherton's population will grow more rapidly over the next decade, reaching a total of 7,600 in 2020 and remaining there through 2030, previous ABAG projections for Atherton have not been accurate. - Almost all houses in Atherton are owner-occupied single-family attached homes.
+While ABAG predicts Atherton's population will grow more rapidly over the next decade, reaching a total of 7,600 in 2020 and remaining there through 2030, previous ABAG projections for Atherton have not been accurate.
+Because of Atherton's small size, it can be difficult to get accurate data and sometimes various sources of information do not match. - Almost all houses in Atherton are owner-occupied single-family attached homes.
 Only 10 percent of Atherton's households are renters, though this percentage has increase by five percent since 2000.
 Atherton has a total of 2,477 homes, a slight decrease since 2000.
 In addition, Atherton has very low vacancy rates. - Just under a fifth of Atherton's households are lower-income.
 Atherton's median household income is more than \$250,000 (in 2011), more than twice the median for the county.
 However, 17 percent of Atherton's population is lower income.
 Specifically, eight percent are extremely low income.
 Lower-income households are likely to be house rich but cash poor seniors, or people living in second units. - For-sale housing prices are rising and are unaffordable to many households As of October 2013, the median sales price for a single-family home was over \$3 million.
-Single people and families earning a moderate income or below are hundreds of thousands of dollars short of being able to afford the median priced home. - Many households are overpaying for housing.
+Single people and families earning a moderate income or below are hundreds of thousands of dollars short of being able to afford the median priced home. - Some households are overpaying for housing.
 Most households earning less than \$75,000 annually are overpaying for housing in Atherton